uos/ros2_tutorial/ex04_navigation/README.md

 ### Own action client

 Instead of using the command line tools.
-In this task you will call your action servers with a self-made action client using C++.
+In this task, you will call your action servers with a self-made action client using C++.
 File: `ex04_actions/src/wait_for_x_client`.
 Read, understand and execute the code.

 ### Nav2 action client